numalariamodeling/FE-2023-examples/README.md

       ```

 - Run the script, wait for it to finish, and checkout your outputs.
+    - Do your outputs look like you expect?
+    - *Hint: there should be five simulations as we created five stochastic realizations*
 - Update the experiment name and ID in `analyzer_W2.py`.
 You'll notice that the `sweep_variable` parameter is already set to `Run_Number` so the analyzer will pull out this tag for each simulation.
 This list can take more parameters/tags as necessary when you start adding more complex sweeps.
+Run the analyzer.
-    - Checkout the `InsetChart` plot generated by the analyzer - how does it look different now that we've swept over the run number.
+    - Checkout the `InsetChart` plot generated by the analyzer - how does it look different now that we've swept over the run number?
 - Try adding the output of the sweep to your MonthlyPfPRAnalyzer visualization script from last time.
 How might you account for adding this to your plot?

 </p>